SzGregG/SzGregG/README.md

 ## Hi, I'm Greg 👋
 Welcome to my portfolio!
 I am MSc Management of Information Systems Gradute.
-Looking to transition from a senior cabin crew role into technology, and a cybersecurity career in the long run.
-Here I record all the learning and projects I have done recently.
+Looking to transition from a senior cabin crew role into a cybersecurity career.
+Here I record all the learning and projects I have done.
 As of starting this portolio I am already in the top 1% of learners on Tryhackme.

 ## 🔧 Projects
 - [Active Directory Home Lab](https://github.com/SzGregG/ActiveDirectoryLab)